Pork Chop Suey

 How to Store and Reheat Leftovers

-• To store your leftovers, place them in an airtight container and refrigerate for 3 to 4 days or freeze it for 2 to 3 months.
-Thaw it overnight in the refrigerator before reheating.
+• Fridge.
+To store your pork chop suey leftovers, place them in an airtight container and refrigerate for 3 to 4 days.
+You can repurpose them in pork tacos.

-• To reheat them, place the leftovers in a covered skillet or saucepan over low heat.
+• Reheating.
+To reheat them, place the leftovers in a covered skillet or saucepan over low heat.
 Cook until just heated through.

 More Chinese Take Out Inspired Recipes